dicarlolab/ThreeDWorld/README.md

 ### About scaling options

 In the example config message, there is one dictionary called "scale\_relat\_dict".
 This dictionary is used to tell the ProceduralGeneration how to scale every object.
+The key values could be the same as names in permitted\_items or the original filename of that object.
 Three options are provided:

 - "Absol\_size":
         The object in the scene would be resized to make the longest axis of that to be the "scale" sent in;